 Choreography for two dancers, two avatars and motion capture OptiTrack

-In this case, using OptiTrack motion capture system, which employs markers as indicators for 3D position and orientation; the software default avatar is summoned as a host, as a body to inhabit.
-A way to let things happen, to think about (dis)continuity, (dis)orientation, (dis)jointedness of the body.
-The dancers and avatars are invited to participate in a performance of body-space-time (re)configuring, that is more related to how electrons experience the world than any choreographic form presuming performers in movement along trajectories across a stage.
+In this case, using OptiTrack motion capture system, which employs markers as indicators for 3D position and orientation; the software default avatar is summoned as a host, as a (male gendered) body to inhabit.
+A way to reflect on (dis)continuity, (dis)orientation, (dis)jointedness of the bodies.
+The female dancers and the avatars are invited to participate in a performance of body-space-time (re)configuring, they affect and actualize each other.
+After each iteration, the human body and avatar update their relationship and influence future interactions.

 Performativity allows us to tell one body from another, or one kind of body from another.
-The bodies are determined in the intra-actions, rather than preexisting them, producing patterns of difference.
-Observation of those patterns gives hints about the nature of the arrangement of the particles and the diffractive process that comes into being.
+The individuals are determined in the intra-actions, rather than preexisting them, producing patterns of difference.
+Observation of those patterns gives hints about the nature of sensing mechanisms and responses and the diffractive process that comes into being.

 A diffractive method of accounting for participation involves being aware of what kind of difference is produced by performing.
 The agents involved in the process are differently affected.
-It triggers different effects when entering different bodies due to their materiality, agency and environment.
+It triggers different effects when entering different bodies due to their materiality, agency, and environment.
 Virtualisation could be conceived as a diffractive apparatus, in which the actual body becomes entangled and produces specific (movement) patterns.
-Such entanglements affect all bodies participating in the phenomenon.
+Such entanglements affect all the entities participating in the phenomenon.